jcpst/johnston/README.md

 Started in Common Lisp, then Clojure and back.  [old repo](https://github.com/jcpst/pitch-lattice)

 Currently working on it as a Rust library.
+I'm thinking I'll eventually get the best of both worlds by using [ketos](https://github.com/murarth/ketos) as an extension language.

 Example
 -------